danilolapegna/spotify-searcher/README.md

 Any Http method (GET/POST/PUT/PATCH/DELETE) is fully supported.
 But where not explicitly defined in the request, the app assumes and defaults to GET.

+### Unit tests

+Library is unit-tested with Dagger + Mockito.
+Two components, in particular, are tested for now:

+- `OkHttpRequestExecutor`, the base component we use to execute requests.
+In this test a test Dagger module injects a mock `OkHttpClient` and a mock `OkHttpRequestProvider` and verifies the executor still does its job.

+- `RxApiClient`, the single Rx generator as from above.
+In this test a test Dagger module injects a mock `BaseRestRequestExecutor` and verifies the client still returns a valid `Single<Response>`.

 ## Persistent storage

 All the necessary data, and no more data than that, is persisted in cache via [Realm](https://realm.io/)